Checkmate9JA/brokeronetwo/DEPLOYMENT.md

 2. **Second**: Verify auth users exist in Supabase dashboard
 3. **Third**: Check browser console for React errors
 4. **Fourth**: Check Supabase logs for database errors
+5. **Fifth**: Verify `.env.local` file exists and has correct content

-The application is designed to work locally with proper database setup.
+The application is designed to work perfectly in GitHub Codespaces with proper database setup.
 Follow the steps in order and you'll have a working system!